scy-phy/ICS-Evasion-Attacks/README.md

   * `Data` contains the dataset used for the experiment. *Note* to obtain WADI data please refer to [iTrust](https://itrust.sutd.edu.sg/)

-  * `Evaluation` contains the script to evaluate the attack efficacy
+  * `Evaluation` contains the scripts to evaluate the attack efficacy in different constraints scenarios

 ### Requirements